- slide 1 of 7

 - slide 4 of 7

 The Pilgrims landed November 21st, 1620 at Provincetown, Cape Cod; but it wasn't until December 21st, 1620 that they settled at Plymouth Rock, Cape Cod, Massachusetts.
 From there they created their own government and suffered their first long, hard winter.
-After meeting their new Native American friends, they quickly learned how to plant crops, fish and trap food in order to survive.
+Local Native Americans shows the pilgrims how to plant crops, fish and trap food in order to survive.
 To celebrate and give thanks, they feasted together on their bounty - a day we now call Thanksgiving.

-Teach your students about the history of this famous gathering and celebration of life's true gifts through these Pilgrim and Indian crafts.
+Teach your students about the history of this famous gathering and celebration of life's true gifts through these Pilgrim and Native American crafts.

 - 2 Paper plates per child